Anselmus Ephorinus

-Anselmus Ephorinus (Anzelm Eforyn, Eforinus) (c.
+Anselmus Ephorinus (Anzelm Eforyn, Eforinus; c.
 1505 – December 1566) was a Silesian humanist and doctor.

 Life

-Born in Mirsk Friedeberg.
-Ephorinus enrolled at the Cracow Academy in 1515, earning a baccalarius in 1522 and a magister in 1527.
+Born in Mirsk (Friedeberg), Ephorinus enrolled at the Kraków Academy in 1515, earning a baccalarius in 1522 and a magister in 1527.
 He briefly lectured there on dialectics and logic.
-He also worked as a tutor and counted a young Jan Boner and the son of Justus Ludovicus Decius among his pupils.
-With the former, Ephorinus travelled widely, stopping in Erfurt and Nürnberg, reaching Freiburg in 1531.
+He also worked as a tutor and counted a young Jan Boner and the son of Justus Ludwik Decjusz among his pupils.
+With the former, Ephorinus travelled widely, stopping in Erfurt and Nuremberg, reaching Freiburg in 1531.
 There, Ephorinus stayed with Erasmus for some months.
 He studied medicine in Padua, earning a medical doctorate on 11 April 1534.

-Ephorinus returned to Cracow in autumn 1537.
-On his return to Cracow, he was appointed as the first town doctor, and not long thereafter the king appointed him physician to the Wieliczka salt mine.
-In Cracow, Ephorinus was part of the Erasmian circle of Leonard Cox.
+Ephorinus returned to Kraków in autumn 1537.
+On his return to Kraków, he was appointed as the first town doctor, and not long thereafter the king appointed him physician to the Wieliczka salt mine.
+In Kraków, Ephorinus was part of the Erasmian circle of Leonard Cox.
 Franciszek Mymer wrote a poem, titled "In salvum reditum Anselmi Ephoryni..."
-(1538) celebrating Ephorinus’ return to Poland.
+(1538) celebrating Ephorinus' return to Poland.

 He corresponded with Erasmus.
 Ephorinus is now considered an early advocate of a distinct Silesian identity.
 In their correspondence Erasmus frequently referred to Ephorinus as a Pole.
 To put this to rest, Ephorinus signed a letter: Tuus et suus, Anselmus Ephorinus, Silesius non Polonus (Your and my own, Anselmus Ephorinus, a Silesian, not a Pole).

 Anselmus Ephorinus died in 1566.
-He is buried in Cracow.
+He is buried in Kraków.